NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/1_overview.rst

 Overview
 ========

-**NVIDIA TensorRT Model Optimizer**
+**NVIDIA Model Optimizer**
 ===================================

 Minimizing inference costs presents a significant challenge as generative AI models continue to grow in complexity and size.
-The `NVIDIA TensorRT Model Optimizer <https://github.com/NVIDIA/TensorRT-Model-Optimizer>`_ (referred to as Model Optimizer, or ModelOpt) is a library comprising state-of-the-art model optimization techniques including quantization and sparsity to compress model.
+The `NVIDIA Model Optimizer <https://github.com/NVIDIA/Model-Optimizer>`_ (referred to as Model Optimizer, or ModelOpt) is a library comprising state-of-the-art model optimization techniques including quantization and sparsity to compress model.
 It accepts a torch or ONNX model as input and provides Python APIs for users to easily stack different model optimization techniques to produce optimized & quantized checkpoints.
 Seamlessly integrated within the NVIDIA AI software ecosystem, the quantized checkpoint generated from Model Optimizer is ready for deployment in downstream inference frameworks like `TensorRT-LLM <https://github.com/NVIDIA/TensorRT-LLM/tree/main/examples/quantization>`_ or `TensorRT <https://github.com/NVIDIA/TensorRT>`_ (Linux).
 ModelOpt is integrated with `NVIDIA NeMo <https://github.com/NVIDIA-NeMo/NeMo>`_ and `Megatron-LM <https://github.com/NVIDIA/Megatron-LM>`_ for training-in-the-loop optimization techniques.
 For enterprise users, the 8-bit quantization with Stable Diffusion is also available on `NVIDIA NIM <https://developer.nvidia.com/blog/nvidia-nim-offers-optimized-inference-microservices-for-deploying-ai-models-at-scale/>`_.

-For Windows users, the `TensorRT Model Optimizer for Windows <https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/examples/windows/README.md>`_ (ModelOpt-Windows) delivers model compression techniques, including quantization, on Windows RTX PC systems.
+For Windows users, the `Model Optimizer for Windows <https://github.com/NVIDIA/Model-Optimizer/tree/main/examples/windows/README.md>`_ (ModelOpt-Windows) delivers model compression techniques, including quantization, on Windows RTX PC systems.
 ModelOpt-Windows is optimized for efficient quantization, featuring local GPU calibration, reduced system and video memory consumption, and swift processing times.
 It integrates seamlessly with the Windows ecosystem, with optimized ONNX models as output for `Microsoft DirectML <https://github.com/microsoft/DirectML>`_ backends.
 Furthermore, ModelOpt-Windows supports SDKs such as `Microsoft Olive <https://github.com/microsoft/Olive>`_ and `ONNX Runtime <https://github.com/microsoft/onnxruntime>`_, enabling the deployment of quantized models across various independent hardware vendors through the DirectML path.

-TensorRT Model Optimizer for both Linux and Windows are available for free for all developers on `NVIDIA PyPI <https://pypi.org/project/nvidia-modelopt/>`_.
-Visit the `TensorRT Model Optimizer GitHub repository <https://github.com/NVIDIA/TensorRT-Model-Optimizer>`_ for end-to-end example scripts and recipes optimized for NVIDIA GPUs.
+Model Optimizer for both Linux and Windows are available for free for all developers on `NVIDIA PyPI <https://pypi.org/project/nvidia-modelopt/>`_.
+Visit the `Model Optimizer GitHub repository <https://github.com/NVIDIA/Model-Optimizer>`_ for end-to-end example scripts and recipes optimized for NVIDIA GPUs.

 Techniques